nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <img src="images/UG/StartOfApplication.PNG" alt="Start of Application" width="600">

 3. When you start the application for the first time, you can type `help` to check all the available commands.
-4. Refer to [here](#3-features) for detailed instructions on how to use each command.
+4. Refer to the features below for detailed instructions on how to use each command.

 ## 3. Features